 Believers have always faced challenges to the Christian faith from the unbelieving world.
 In recent decades, direct challenges to the Christian faith seemed to have occurred from within churches almost as often as they have from without.
 Laypersons with no academic degrees in theology now are finding themselves in awkward and difficult positions of defending the faith in conversations with church leaders who do have theological degrees.
 Clergy and teaching theologians find themselves defending the faith before some bishops and church officials.
 WordAlone's 2008 annual convention will focus on equipping all to defend the faith with clarity, confidence, humility and love - in the world and in our churches.

-Forgive Us Our Trespasses: We don't often get items from the Wall Street Journal, but this story by Alexandra Alter on January 18 piqued our interest: Sinfully Delicious: You'll be the envy of everyone in your lectionary study group, and your Fair Trade Coffee will be sinfully delicious because you're drinking it from the Official LutheranConfessions.com MUG!
+Forgive Us Our Trespasses: We don't often get items from the Wall Street Journal, but this story by Alexandra Alter on January 18 piqued our interest: Sloth Never Looked So Good: If you're going to do nothing, you might as well do it in style.
+Tell the world you aren't afraid to sin boldy by slipping into the Official LutheranConfessions.com T-SHIRT!
 Be the Life of the Party:

 On a quiet Sunday morning in June, as worshippers settled into the pews at Allen Baptist Church in southwestern Michigan, Pastor Jason Burrick grabbed his cellphone and dialed 911.
 When a dispatcher answered, the preacher said a former congregant was in the sanctuary.
 "And we need to, um, have her out A.S.A.P."